ruchithareddy269/DM-Assignment-4/README.md

 Introduction: Brief about the chosen dataset and the objectives of the analysis.
 Data Loading and Preprocessing: Loading, cleaning, and preparing data for visualization.
 D3.js Visualizations: Employing JavaScript cells in Colab for D3 visualizations.
 Conclusion: Insights and findings from the visualizations.
-__Auto EDA__
+__Part2-Auto EDA__

 Dataset Selection: A chosen dataset from Kaggle.
 Objective: Conduct an automatic EDA using tools like Pandas Profiler or Sweetviz.